 You know, when you leave a hotel, if you’ve self-checked out you can just leave the card in the room and off you go.

 That doesn’t work on a cruise ship, you need that key card to get off the ship.
-If you’ve left it in your cabin, when you get to get off the ship, you’re going to have to go all the way back to your cabin and find the steward (if your cabin is closed) and get the key card.
+If you’ve left it in your cabin, you’ll have to go all the way back to your cabin and find the steward (if your cabin is closed) and get the key card.

 #10 Not being smart about elevators